goodluckoguzie/Scalable-Advanced_Software_Solutions/Practical 7Introduction to Docker – Building, Running, and Sharing Containers.markdown

 ## Introduction

 Hello!
 In Week 7 of Web Application Development, we’re going to learn about **Docker**, a powerful tool for running applications in isolated environments called **containers**.
 Think of a container like a **shipping container for software** – it packages an app with everything it needs so it can run anywhere.
-This guide is written for beginners (around 14 years old), so we’ll explain everything step by step using Windows 10/11 and PowerShell.
+We’ll explain everything step by step using Windows 10/11 and PowerShell.
 By the end of this tutorial, you’ll have a simple to-do list web app running in Docker, and you’ll know how to update it, save its data, and even share it with others via Docker Hub.

 ### What You’ll Learn